Ledmington/circuit_finder/README.md

 java -jar cli/build/libs/cf-cli.jar
 ```

 If you want to test the algorithm in an interactive way, the `repl` module is for you.
-It includes a little ANTLR4 parser which you can use to optimize hand-written boolean expressions on-the-fly.
+It includes a little ANTLR4 parser which you can use to optimize handwritten boolean expressions on-the-fly.

 ## Ideas/Future work
 ### More functions